 If you’re the person doing the rejecting or cancelling then do it with consideration: give adequate notice and a proper apology.
 Have a good reason and if you haven’t got one, then don’t reject or cancel – don’t be a crap friend.

 I have 2 good female friends, SM & SP, who don’t know each other but who both regularly used to cancel on me.
-This was annoying until I realised how much their depression severely hampered them.
+This was annoying until I realised how much the depression they both suffered severely hampered them.
 Now, if they cancel, I’m ok with it because I know they will likely still be torturing themselves over it months later despite my constant protestations that it’s alright.

 It is ok to cancel or to be cancelled on so long as people know and feel that they matter.